fossable/docs.sandpolis.org/docs/specification/net.md

 | encryption_key   | bytes      | 64 bytes                  | The initial encryption key for the new connection        |

 ### EV_NetworkChanged
-Indicates that some node in the network has changed in connection status.

-#### Message Format
 | Field            | Type       | Requirements              | Description                                              |
 |------------------|------------|---------------------------|----------------------------------------------------------|
 | added_node       |            |                           |   |